 9. Alternative sources of finance

-There is a wide range of financial products and support available from a broad spectrum of providers including banks, business angels, Community Development Finance Institutions, venture capitalists and trade and asset finance specialists.
+There is a wide range of financial products and support available from a broad spectrum of providers including banks, business angels, Responsible Finance providers, venture capitalists and trade and asset finance specialists.
 The Business finance and support finder has a list of funding available in the UK.

 10. Economic evaluation